xyb3rt/sxiv/README.md

-The following table lists the available additional features--the column *Requires* indicates, which libraries need to be installed for a feature; the columns *XFLAGS* and *XLIBS* show, what needs to be added to these environment variables to enable the corresponding feature:
+The following table lists the available additional features--the column *Requires* indicates, which libraries need to be installed for a feature; the columns *XFLAGS* and *XLIBS* show, what needs to be added to these macros/environment variables to enable the corresponding feature:

     Feature                           | Requires | XFLAGS         | XLIBS
     ----------------------------------+----------+----------------+--------